oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 ## Authenticate with the Stormpath Angular SDK

 If you're a former Stormpath customer migrating to Okta, you might've used our Angular, AngularJS, or React SDKs.
-The good news is that these libraries should still work with Okta! ** -- what if they weren't a stormpath user? there's no way to register for stormpath anymore... can they still download and use the sdk? i assume they can... either way, we should add a line about new okta users trying this out, andk how they can expect it to be supported going forward.**
+The good news is that these libraries should still work with Okta!

+Even if you weren't a Stormpath customer, you can still use these libraries to talk to Okta.
+In the future, we'll be releasing Okta SDKs with similar functionality.
+In the meantime, we'll do our best to support these libraries and make it easy to transition to future versions.

 To save the code your wrote for OIDC, I recommend committing your changes to Git.